dkottow/ngen-echen/src/docs/AccessControlAzure.md

 }
 ```

-* `upn` Unique username, corresponds to our AAD user.
+* `upn` User Principal Name, corresponds to our AAD user.
 * `groups` GUID's identifying AAD groups.
 Note that AAD will only include groups that have been previously assigned to the Data365 application manifest in AAD.

-Permissions on specific databases and API methods are obtained through a Data365 owned Access Control List described later in this document.
-Permissions are defined using the following concepts.
+Data365 will define **a single security group for all database admins** (users that may alter database structures).
+This is an additional security layer; users with admin rights will have to belong to this AAD group and in adddition be defined as administrators on particular accounts / databases as described below.

+# Admin Roles

+We define the following admin roles.

 ## System Admin